 "Purple" noise (frequencies occupying the higher range of human hearing):

-Whereas Noise is sound-as-mass, the Tone is sound-as-structure.
-A tone's frequencies fit a very specific arrangement which allows them all to combine into a singular pitch-feeling.
+As a general rule, then, many frequencies will obscure each other, forming Noise.
+The one exception to this rule is the sound which I call the Tone.
+The Tone's frequencies fall into specific positions which allows them all to compound into a singular feeling of pitch.
 This structure, the anatomy underlying every tonal body, is the Harmonic Series.

 The Harmonic Series - sometimes called the "overtone series" - is a series of frequencies naturally created by the resonations of a physical body.
-If a piano-string, for instance, were to vibrate at a certain frequency, this frequency would resonate with the rest of the piano's body, and these subsequent resonations would produce a series of higher frequencies which would all be multiples of the initial frequency.
-If a string vibrates at 100 Hz, for instance, it will create a series of frequencies at 200 Hz, 300 Hz, 400 Hz, 500 Hz, etc.
+If a piano-string, for instance, begins to vibrate at a certain frequency, that frequency will not only travel through the air but through the rest of the piano, reverberating through the body and strings.
+These reverberations will produce a series of resonant frequencies, or harmonics.
+These harmonics will all be multiples of the initial frequency, or the tonic.
+If the tonic is 100 Hz, for instance, a series of harmonics will be produced at 200 Hz, 300 Hz, 400 Hz, 500 Hz, and so on.

 This is a single frequency in isolation: